 What is HPV?

-HPV (Human Papilloma Virus) is a virus that can cause wart infection and certain cancers.
+HPV (Human Papilloma Virus) is a virus that can cause genital warts and certain cancers.
 There are many types of HPV that affect different parts of the body and some of them can infect the genital area.
-Genital warts is usually a sexually transmitted infection (STI).

 How do I know if I have HPV?

-Most people will not know they have HPV because it can stay inactive inside the body or it can produce an infection that is invisible.
+Most people will not know they have HPV because it can stay inactive inside the body and never cause visible signs.

-Warts are a visible HPV infection, which appear as solid lumps and may be itchy.
+There are types of HPV that cause warts, these warts are a visible HPV episode.
+They appear as solid lumps and may be itchy.
 They can appear on the penis, vulva, anus or other area of genital contact.

-HPV can also be detected with the cervical screening test even if no symptoms are present.
+HPV can be detected with a cervical screening test, even when there are no symptoms.
 The types of HPV detected by this test are not the same as the types of HPV that cause visible genital warts.

-It can take some time for HPV to become active.
-In most cases the HPV infection is cleared by the body’s immune system in around one to two years, but for some people it may remain active longer.
+In most cases, a HPV infection is cleared by your immune system in around one to two years, but for some people it may remain active longer.
 Smoking can reduce the body’s ability to clear HPV infection.

 How do I get HPV?

 HPV is spread through skin-to-skin contact.
 This can include direct genital contact, finger penetration, oral sex, cuts and tears, and through sharing sex toys.
 The virus passes through tiny breaks in the skin.